 - An ongoing Phase 3 trial of ASP0113 for prevention of cytomegalovirus, or CMV, reactivation in hematopoietic stem cell transplant, or HCT, recipients in collaboration with Astellas Pharma Inc., or Astellas.
 Enrollment of the trial was completed in September 2016 with a total of 515 subjects.
 Dosing in the trial was completed in April of 2017 and the follow-up period is expected to be finished in September of 2017.
 The primary endpoint of the trial is a composite of overall mortality and CMV end organ disease which will be assessed one year after transplantation.
 Astellas expects top-line data to be available in the first quarter of 2018.
-Vical and Astellas continue to make progress towards a potential BLA filing in 2018. - An ongoing Phase 2 trial of VCL-HB01, our Vaxfectin®-formulated therapeutic DNA vaccine for reduction of lesion recurrences caused by herpes simplex virus type 2, or HSV-2, infection.
+Vical and Astellas continue to make progress towards a potential Biologics License Application, or BLA, filing in 2018. - An ongoing Phase 2 trial of VCL-HB01, our therapeutic DNA vaccine for reduction of lesion recurrences caused by herpes simplex virus type 2, or HSV-2, infection.
 Recruitment into the Phase 2 trial of the VCL-HB01 HSV-2 therapeutic vaccine has been completed with a total of 261 subjects enrolled at 15 U.S. clinical sites.
+The four-dose vaccination series was completed in July 2017, and all active subjects are currently being monitored for lesion recurrences during a 12-month follow-up period.
 VCL-HB01 is formulated with Vaxfectin® and encodes two full-length HSV-2 antigens gD and UL46, designed to reduce recurrences in patients with symptomatic genital HSV-2 infection.
 Healthy adult subjects, 18 to 50 years of age, have been randomized 2:1 to receive either vaccine or placebo to evaluate in a double blinded fashion the efficacy and safety of the vaccine.
 The primary endpoint of the study is annualized lesion recurrence rate which is a clinically meaningful endpoint for both patients and treating physicians as it provides important information on the number of recurrences over time in this chronic disease setting.
 We expect to deliver top-line data during the second quarter of 2018. - A completed first-in-human Phase 1 trial of our novel antifungal VL-2397.
-The randomized, double-blind, placebo-controlled trial was designed to evaluate safety, tolerability and pharmacokinetics of single and multiple ascending doses of intravenous VL-2397 in 96 healthy volunteers.
+The randomized, double-blind, placebo-controlled trial evaluated safety, tolerability and pharmacokinetics of single and multiple ascending doses of intravenous VL-2397 in 96 healthy volunteers.
 Results point to a favorable safety and pharmacokinetic profile for VL-2397.
-The full data will be presented as one of four presentations at the ASM Microbe 2017 conference in June.Our current plan is to conduct a Phase 2 efficacy study to evaluate VL-2397 for the treatment of invasive aspergillosis and we are working with our clinical experts and the FDA towards this objective.
-The FDA has granted Vical QIDP, Orphan Drug and Fast Track designations to VL-2397 for the treatment of invasive aspergillosis.
+The full data set was presented as one of four presentations at the ASM Microbe 2017 conference in June.Our plan is to conduct a Phase 2 efficacy study to evaluate VL-2397 for the treatment of invasive aspergillosis and we are working with our clinical experts and the U.S. Food and Drug Administration, or FDA, towards this objective.
+We intend to initiate the trial in the fourth quarter of 2017.
+The FDA has granted Vical qualified infectious disease product, or QIDP, Orphan Drug and Fast Track designations to VL-2397 for the treatment of invasive aspergillosis.
 Under the QIDP designation we have been able to interact intensively with the FDA on the design of the Phase 2 trial and in exploring an expedited development pathway for VL-2397.